Book Talk: Is humanity behind biggest extinction event since dinosaurs?

 This effectively killed off the dinosaurs.
-Some were instantly vaporized, others vanished as vast dust clouds blocked out the sunlight for years.
+Some were instantly vaporised, others vanished as vast dust clouds blocked out the sunlight for years.

 It also ushered in what scientists have dubbed the fifth great extinction event in our planet’s history.